homieiot/convention/README.md

 ----

+## MQTT Restrictions

 Homie communicates through [MQTT](http://mqtt.org) and is hence based on the basic principles of MQTT topic publication and subscription.

-## ID format

-IDs are the identifiers used in topic names.
-An ID MAY contain:
+### Topic IDs

+An MQTT topic consists of one or more topic levels, separated by the slash character (`/`).
-* lowercase letters from `a` to `z`
-* numbers from `0` to `9`
+A topic level ID MAY contain lowercase letters from `a` to `z`, numbers from `0` to `9` as well as the hyphen character (`-`).
-* hyphens `-` to separate ID parts

-An ID MUST NOT start or end with a hyphen (`-`).
+A topic level ID MUST NOT start or end with a hyphen (`-`).
 The special character `$` is used and reserved for Homie *attributes*.
 The underscore (`_`) is used and reserved for Homie *node arrays*.

-## Payload
+### Payload

 Every MQTT message payload MUST be sent as string.
 If a value is of a numeric data type, it MUST be converted to string.
 Booleans MUST be converted to "true" or "false".
 All values MUST be encoded as UTF-8 strings.

-## QoS and retained messages
+### QoS and retained messages

 The nature of the Homie convention makes it safe about duplicate messages, so the recommended QoS for reliability is **QoS 1**.
 All messages MUST be sent as **retained**, UNLESS stated otherwise.